BenSull2520/Some-Stuff/README.md

-A few interesting projects that I've worked on over the past few months
+Just a selection of (possibly) interesting projects that I've worked on